3" Savage Steam Wagon

 In more modern times most people know the name Savages due to the Little Samson Steam Tractor which is often seen in various scales on the rally field.
 The plans and castings for this Savage "Universal Carrier" seen here were produced by the same very talented engineer and are now available through Live Steam Models.

 The vertical boiler runs at 150psi and is commercially built we CE marking, it is water fed through a crank driven pump and hand pump which is neatly hidden in one of the front coal boxes.
 Being a vertical boiler it is great for use on the rally field as the firebox crown is always covered regardless if you are going down or uphill.
 The boiler is reported to be in sound condition with minimal recorded wastage.
 Although built in 2016, looking over the reports it was only sporadically steam tested 3 times over the years so we expect it has seen little use.
+It had a steam test with an independent examiner in October this year.

-Overall then a rare, capable and interesting Steam Wagon which is ready to rally and enjoy.
 Unlike most 3" engines you can sit on this which makes transport and use so much easier rather than faffing about with riding trailers.
 With the chimney removed it will fit in the back of most family cars (150cm long x 45cm wide )

 Important Note: We recommend when purchasing any steam vehicle to employ the services of your own boiler inspector for independent advice and not solely rely on previous test reports.